pragdave/periodic/README.md

 * Each call to `Periodic.repeat` creates a new worker process.
-This worker spends most of its time waiting for the interval timer to triggerat which point it invokes the function you passed and resets the timer.
+This worker spends most of its time waiting for the interval timer to trigger, at which point it invokes the function you passed it, then resets the timer.

 * If a function takes more time to execute than the interval time, then the next call to that function will happen immediately, and all